magnusoy/Arduino-PID-Library/readme.txt

 You may see a few warning messages as it's built.

-To use this library in a sketch, go to the Sketch | Import Library menu and select KalmanFilter.
+To use this library in a sketch, go to the Sketch | Import Library menu and select PID.
 This will add a corresponding line to the top of your sketch:
-#include <KalmanFilter.h>
+#include <PID.h>

 To stop using this library, delete that line from your sketch.

 Geeky information:
-After a successful build of this library, a new file named "Test.o" will appear in "Arduino/lib/targets/libraries/KalmanFilter".
+After a successful build of this library, a new file named "Test.o" will appear in "Arduino/lib/targets/libraries/PID".
 This file is the built/compiled library code.

-If you choose to modify the code for this library (i.e. "PID.cpp" or "PID.h"), then you must first 'unbuild' this library by deleting the "KalmanFilter.o" file.
-The new "KalmanFilter.o" with your code will appear after the next press of "verify"
+If you choose to modify the code for this library (i.e. "PID.cpp" or "PID.h"), then you must first 'unbuild' this library by deleting the "PID.o" file.
+The new "PID.o" with your code will appear after the next press of "verify"